isomerpages/govtech-ctf/_sg-ai-ctf/General Terms and Conditions.md

 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; “Rules”&nbsp;or&nbsp;“Competition Rules”&nbsp;mean
-the rules, regulations and decisions prescribed by GovTech for the Competition, including these terms and conditions set out herein and those set out at the following, please approach the 'rules tab'</p>
+the rules, regulations and decisions prescribed by GovTech for the Competition, including these terms and conditions set out herein and those set out at the following, please approach the 'rules' tab;</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Reference to&nbsp;“Clauses”&nbsp;or&nbsp;“Clause”&nbsp;shall refer to